Where to begin with Andrzej Wajda

 Where not to start

 True duds are hard to come by in Wajda’s filmography but The Wedding (1973) would be an inadvisable place to cut your teeth.
 Precisely the kind of film that international critics and audiences find difficult to understand due to its deeply ingrained national allegories, it is a challenging adaptation of a Stanislaw Wyspianski play.
-Compelling and cinematically vibrant but undeniably dense, it is ultimately essential viewing, but perhaps one to work your way up to.
+Compelling and cinematically vibrant but undeniably dense, it is one to work your way up to.
 It’s best kept for when time allows a bit of reading around it.

 The Wedding (1973)